tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 There is no exclusive-use data rights to observations collected by TESS.
 All data will be made available through the [MAST public archive](http://archive.stsci.edu/tess/summary.html) once data processing and validation is complete.

-**The deadline for Cycle 3 proposals is January 16, 2020 at 4.30pm.** Cycle 3 observations will begin July 5, 2020.
+**The deadline for Cycle 3 proposals was January 16, 2020 at 4.30pm.** Cycle 3 observations will begin July 4th, 2020.

 ### Permitted science areas